m-telerik/low-code-expense-tracker/README.md

 ---
 ## 📊 Architecture

+> [!warning]
+> This high-level overview focuses specifically on the Router → Media → Help workflow chain.
+The full Cashie architecture includes additional specialized micro-workflows for:
+> - **Transaction Processing** with automatic currency conversion at database level and AI-powered categorization
+> - **User Analytics & Spending Insights** with personalized reports and trend analysis
+> - **Error Handling & Ops Agent** for 24/7 system monitoring and automatic alerting
+> - **User Onboarding & Education** with interactive setup flows
+> - **Message Localization** supporting multiple languages and regional formats

 The system is built around n8n as the core orchestration layer.
 It handles incoming webhooks from the Telegram Bot API, routes requests to specialized sub-workflows, and interacts with a Supabase PostgreSQL database for persistence.
 AI services (OpenAI, Gemini) are integrated for processing unstructured data like voice messages and receipt images.

 ```mermaid
 flowchart TD